 On five sides the Crafty Crags Ruin was surrounded by heavy rain-forested high mountain hexes.
 The sixth hex was only a lightly rain-forested high mountain hex.
 Beyond that ring of mountains appeared to lay a great number of rain forest hexes with other mountains visible far off in the east and west.
 Every hex within sight had a full lush canopy of trees.
 There was a carpet of deep green as far he could see.

 Rain forest was one of the most dangerous hex types.
 They came with movement penalties like regular forest, plus high chance of severe weather.
 The worst part was the high feral spawn rates, possibly the highest rate and most varied Pop Chart of any terrain type.

-Double terrain penalties plus probable weather penalties add up to effectively impassable terrain.
+Double terrain penalties plus probable weather penalties added up to effectively impassable terrain.
 For many units, it was impassable terrain.
-At best it probably take him a full two turns to get through any of those mountain hexes, probably more if the weather acted up.
+At best, it would probably take him a full two turns to get through any of those mountain hexes, probably more if the weather acted up.
 Even then he would be in the deep jungle.

 “I need provisions.”
 Edelbert reminded himself.
 “For a while.”